School Climate Change

 For more information contact Karen Marietti or Drew Baar at 231-347-9742.
 For a flyer on this program, please click here.

-Twenty-two kayakers participated in the 4th Annual Kayak for a Cause on Walloon Lake event on July 21st and 22nd, 2012 raising much needed scholarship dollars for students to participate in programs at the Camp Daggett Adventure Center (CDAC).
-The annual event continues to grow each year since Karen Marietti, Director of CDAC, made the two day paddle solo four years ago.
+Twenty-three kayakers participated in the 5th Annual Kayak for a Cause on Walloon Lake event on July 20th and 21st, 2013 raising much needed scholarship dollars for students to participate in programs at the Camp Daggett Adventure Center (CDAC).
+The annual event continues to grow each year since Karen Marietti, Director of CDAC, made the two day paddle solo five years ago.

 Thank you to our Sponsors!